-In the third and last part of the Hackathon, the students were creative, able to work in teams, and had the ability to cope with challenges when asked to prepare models for their ideas for projects.
+In the third and last part of the Hackathon, the students were creative, able to work in teams, and could cope with challenges when asked to prepare models for their project ideas.

-Each group prepared a model to illustrate its idea for the project using certain accessories provided to them and, although these are models of different ideas, they all succeeded in building a model that conveyed their message.
+Each group prepared a prototype to illustrate the invention.
+They used certain accessories provided to them, and they all succeeded in building a model that conveyed their concept.

-The fifth graders who learned about the natural resources participated in a Hackathon of three meetings under the direction of Galit Zamler and Nimrod Segev, during which they were exposed to the world of entrepreneurship, ideas for projects that use natural resources, and prepared modules for their ideas.
+The fifth graders who learned about the natural resources participated in a Hackathon of three meetings under the direction of Galit Zamler and Nimrod Segev.

 During the first encounter, students were exposed to the entrepreneurial world in the context of natural resources.

-They saw how innovative projects that exploit natural resources can improve the environment in which we live.
+They saw how innovative projects that exploit natural resources could improve our environment.

-They then began thinking about the professions that will become redundant in the wake of those ventures and which new professions may be needed because of this.
+Then they began thinking about the professions that will become redundant in the wake of those ventures and which new jobs may come up because of this.

-After the exposure stage, which excited each and every one of the students, they were given a task to work in groups.
+After the exposure stage, which excited the students, they were given a task to work in groups.

-Each group formed 2-4 ideas for projects and, at the end of the meeting, we hung up all the ideas of the students in the class so that everyone could see them.
+Each group formed 2-4 ideas for projects, and, at the end of the meeting, we hung up all the ideas so that everyone could see them.